nischay876/ass-psql/README.md

 # ass-psql

-[ass] PostgreSQL StorageEngine.
+PostgreSQL [Papito] data engine.
+Intended for use with [ass].

 ## Usage

+1. Install ass as per the [ass installation instructions].
+During setup, set the data engine to `@tycrek/ass-psql`.
+If you need to re-run the setup, run `npm run setup`.
 1. Install with `npm i @tycrek/ass-psql`
-2. Create `auth.psql.json` in your project root with the following content:
+2. Create `auth.psql.json` in the ass root directory with the following content:
   ```json
   {
     "sslPath": "filename-of-your-ca-cert.crt",